SaloniJhalani/Entrepreneurs-Image-Classifier/README.md

 ### Python Packages Used
 * Pandas
-* NumPy
-* Scikit-learn
+* tensorflow
-* Matplotlib
+* keras
-* Seaborn
+* opencv
-* xgboost
+* Pillow

 ## Steps Followed

-1. Data Collection: Gathered the food delivery dataset from the provided data source.
+1. Data Collection: Gathered the image data from internet.
 2. Data Preprocessing: Performed data cleaning to handle missing values, outliers, and inconsistencies in the dataset.
 Conducted feature engineering to extract relevant features for the prediction model.
 3. Model Development: Utilized regression algorithms to train a food delivery time prediction model.
 Explored different models such as linear regression, decision trees, random forests, xgboost to identify the best-performing model.
 4. Model Evaluation: Evaluated the performance of the models using appropriate metrics such as mean squared error (MSE),root mean squared error (RMSE) and R2 score.